Zambia: The Bantu (Abantu)

-The Bantu people or Abantu (meaning people) are an enormous and diverse ethnolinguistic group that constitutes the majority of people in much of eastern, southern and central Africa.
-Because of Zambia's location at the crossroads of Central Africa, Southern Africa, and the African Great Lakes, the history of the people that constitute modern Zambians is a history of these three regions.
+The Bantu people or Abantu (meaning people) are an enormous and diverse ethnolinguistic group that comprise the majority of people in much of eastern, southern and central Africa.
+Due to Zambia's location at the crossroads of Central Africa, Southern Africa, and the African Great Lakes, the history of the people that constitute modern Zambians is a history of these three regions.

-Many of the historical events in these three regions happened simultaneously, and thus Zambia's history, like many African nations', cannot be presented perfectly chronologically.
+Many of the historical events in these three regions happened simultaneously.
+Thus, Zambia's history, like that of many African nations, cannot be presented perfectly chronologically.
 The early history of the peoples of modern Zambia is deduced from oral records, archaeology, and written records, mostly from non-Africans.

 Bantu origins

 The Bantu people originally lived in West and Central Africa around what is today Cameroon and Nigeria.
-Around 4000 to 3000 years ago they began a millennia-long expansion into much of the continent.
+Approximately 5000 years ago, they began a millennia-long expansion into much of the continent.
 This event has been called the Bantu expansion; it was one of the largest human migrations in history.
 The Bantu are believed to have been the first to have brought iron working technology into large parts of Africa.
 The Bantu Expansion happened primarily through two routes: a western one via the Congo Basin and an eastern one via the African Great Lakes.